ChifuyuArabelio/ChifuyuArabelio/README.md

 ## ¡Hola! ¿Qué Tal?
-Hello, My name is Chifuyu Arabelio, and I am a software developer with over 15 years of experience.
-I`m also an avid mountain climber, which I find both challenging and rewarding.
-I have the logest experience with Objective-C(MRC/ARC), having been involved in app development since developers could first release apps on the iPhone.
+Hello!
+My name is Chifuyu Ara Belío, and I am a software developer with over 15 years of experience.
+I'm also an avid mountain climber, which I find both challenging and rewarding.
+I started programming when I took a programming course in college, where I learned the C and Java languages.
+In 2004, I created a Windows Desktop Application using C# in Visual Studio 2003 Academic Edition on my own.
+I have the longest experience with Objective-C, having been involved in app development since developers could first release apps on the iPhone.

 ### 🔭 I’m currently working as
 a full-stack engineer on a project that involves developing both mobile and web applications aimed at streamlining business processes.

-My role inclues handling server side logic using Python, PHP, and SQL, as well as client side development with a range of languages including Objective-C, Dart, C#, Android Java, and Swift.
+My role includes handling server-side logic using Python, PHP, and SQL, as well as client-side development with a range of languages including Objective-C, Flutter, C#, Java, and Swift.

-This diverse technology stack allows us to create robust, scalable applications tailored to our clients needs.
+This diverse technology stack allows us to create robust, scalable applications tailored to our clients' needs.

 Thank you for reading🌷